For each individual Nonprofit Leadership Award, the Selection Committee is looking for nonprofit leaders with the following characteristics:

 The prize for the Visionary Leader Award is a “golden ticket” for free individual registration to any/all MCN-sponsored conferences and trainings for 12 months.
 The award recipient may attend the MCN annual conference, technology conference, leadership conference, and any of MCN’s nonprofit workshops offered throughout the year.
 This prize is valued at over $1,000.

 Transformational Leader (experienced leader award)

-- Enhances the success and knowledge of other nonprofits and nonprofit leaders.
+- Enhances the success and knowledge of other leaders.

 - Works across boundaries to develop transformational solutions.

-The Transformational Leader Award recipient will become a 2015-2016 Executive Leadership Fellow at the Center for Integrative Leadership (CIL) at the University of Minnesota.
-CIL is focused on discovering and sharing transformative knowledge about the nature and practice of leadership across business, government and civil society sectors.
-Their leadership fellows join a vibrant community of students, scholars and practitioners committed to fostering leadership that crosses boundaries.
-CIL is a University-wide initiative jointly overseen by the Carlson School of Management and the Humphrey School of Public Affairs.
-Fellows receive up to $5,000 in expense reimbursement for their contributions.
+The Transformational Leader Award recipient will have the opportunity to become a 2019-2020 Executive Leadership Fellow at the Center for Integrative Leadership (CIL) at the University of Minnesota.
+CIL is focused on research, learning, and discussion to catalyze intersector and other boundary-crossing collaboration for social impact.
+Their leadership fellows join a vibrant community of students, scholars, and practitioners committed to fostering leadership that crosses boundaries.
+CIL is a University-wide initiative specifically affiliated with the Humphrey School of Public Policy, the Carlson School of Management, the Law School, the College of Education and Human Development, and the School of Public Health.